Using Artificial Intelligence the Right Way: How to Limit the Risks of AI-Driven Hiring

 Transparency Should Always Be Your Top Concern

 In 2018, Reuters reported that Amazon had abandoned an AI-powered recruiting tool that was biased against female candidates.
 Because the algorithm relied on a pool of resumes that had been submitted to Amazon over a 10-year period, its conception of an ideal candidate was skewed toward men, who had been hired at a disproportionate rate up to that point.
-While Amazon tried to make the algorithm gender-neutral, people familiar with the effort told Reuters there was “no guarantee that the machines would not devise other ways of sorting candidates that could prove discriminatory.”
+While Amazon tried to make the algorithm gender-neutral, people familiar with the effort said in the Reuters jobs report that there was “no guarantee that the machines would not devise other ways of sorting candidates that could prove discriminatory.”

 This is a reminder that companies need to understand how their hiring algorithms function — not only because they should be able to identify problems when they arise, but also because they need to be capable of explaining their methodologies in the event of a lawsuit or some other challenge.
 A 2019 paper published by researchers from Cornell and Microsoft found there isn’t much publicly available information about hiring algorithms, and some of the companies that produce these algorithms don’t even mention efforts to combat bias.
 The paper concludes, “Transparency is crucial to further our understanding of these systems.”